 Last Updated on September 28, 2023 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 Homemade Wrapping Paper | Sponge Stamping

 I have a roll of brown Kraft paper that I really should use for something.
 I wanted to dress it up a bit for the holidays rather than use it plain so I decided to try sponge stamping a Christmas design on the front of it.

 I’ve never really gotten into watching movies on my computer before because it meant sitting at my desk but the Dell Inspiron 13 7000 series has 4 different viewing modes which makes it so much more enjoyable to watch movies on.

 Stamping on wrapping paper is really very easy.
 Just take a new, dry sponge and cut it into whatever shape you want.
 You can make a square for Christmas presents, a circle for Christmas ornaments or a tree shape for a Christmas tree.
 Put some acrylic paint on a paper plate or plastic lid and dab the sponge into the paint.

 Then just use it like you would any other wrapping paper.
 You can use tape to hold it closed or you can tie with some pretty twine instead to give it a Christmas feel.
 Ad a bow and a gift tag and you’re all set with an inexpensive, fun way to wrap presents.
 This is a super easy Christmas craft and even the kids can do it!

 I love how much fun I’m having using my Dell Inspiron 13 7000 Series with Intel 2 in 1 for my holiday preparation.
 There are so many fun apps to use on it and it’s much more flexible than any other computer or laptop I’ve used before.
-For more information and to join the Intel Advocate Experience:

-Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
+She owns six blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email firstname.lastname@example.org to chat.